JoeLago/mhag/trunk/README.txt

      I will also make source code packages for stable versions. (v1.0, v2.0)

 History:
-v.1.0 beta 3, 01/03/2011:
+v.1.0 beta 4, TBD:
+   1.bug: "load to calcualator" load error for low rank set or sets with empty part(s). fixed 2.add new MHAG logo. v.1.0 beta 3, 01/03/2011:
    1.new feature : add new tool tips for armor pieces. tools tips contains skill names, skill points and slot information.
    2.Add cover page for HTML output.